derberg/http2-presentation-slides/README.md

-# http2-presentation-slides
+Slides about HTTP/2 protocol and how you need to hack the front end in current HTTP/1.1 version.

-Slides about http2 protocol and how you need to hack the front end in current HTTP1
+Slides based on awesome https://github.com/hakimel/reveal.js/